-Courses are to be taken for college credit only.
+• Courses are to be taken for college credit only.

-Tuition, book, and fees are the responsibility of the student/parent(s)/guardian.
+• Tuition, book, and fees are the responsibility of the student/parent(s)/guardian.

-Students may attend part time only.
+• Students may attend only one course per quarter.

-- The student must show evidence of a 3.0 (A = 4.0) grade point average (GPA) in local high school. - The student must apply for admission, submitting the application for admission and the non-refundable application fee, and provide a written recommendation by the high school counselor or principal along with written permission from parent(s)/guardian.
+• The student must show evidence of a 3.0 (A=4.0) grade point average (GPA) in local high school.

+• The student must apply for admission, submitting the high school application for admission and the non-refundable application fee, and provide a written recommendation by the high school counselor or principal along with written permission from parent(s)/guardian.

-School and parent/guardian recommendation and permission forms must be submitted each quarter of enrollment.
+• School and parent/guardian recommendation and permission forms must be submitted each quarter of enrollment.